-The Set User Envmon command grants or removes access to environmental monitoring for a user.
+The Set User Envmon command grants or removes input status viewing privileges to/from a user.

-To grant or remove environmental monitoring access for a user:
+To grant or remove input load viewing privileges for a user:

-At the Switched CDU: prompt, type set user envmon followed by on or off, optionally followed by a username, and press Enter.
-If a user name is not provided on the Command Line, you will be prompted for a user name.
+At the Switched CDU: prompt, type set user envmon followed by on or off, optionally followed by a username and press Enter.

-The following command grants access to environmental monitoring for the user JohnDoe:
+The following command grants input load privileges to the user JohnDoe: